SUSTAINABILITY AT MILLETS FARM

 Reducing our energy consumption

-Over an average 12-month period we generate 170 KWH of electricity from our solar panels on roofs and in fields, significantly reducing our electricity usage from the National Grid.
+Over an average 12-month period we generate 169 KWH/180,000 units p.a of electricity from our solar panels on roofs and in fields, significantly reducing our electricity usage from the National Grid.

-In many of our storage areas we have automatic lighting so we don’t waste electricity by leaving lights on when nobody is in the room.
+In all areas of our Farm Shop and Restaurant we have automatic lighting so we don’t waste electricity by leaving lights on when nobody is in the room.

 All Shop Floor lighting in the Farm Shop has been converted to LED.